aliflikescoding/vanilla-calculator/README.md

 ## Description

 An asinged project in The Odin Project Course.
-It's just a basic calculator project in vanilla html, css, and javascript, in this course you learn the fundementals of selecting html elemetns in javscript and basic javascript logic and css
+It's just a basic calculator project in vanilla html, css, and javascript, in this project you learn the fundementals of selecting html elemetns in javscript and basic javascript logic and css

 ---
 ## 🖥️ Technologies